 A balance kite that works in real conditions

-The Evo has built its reputation on consistency.
+The Evo has built its reputation on consistency, and the 2026 version continues to refine that.

 - Forgiving when timing isn’t perfect